 Music to write this code to

 Nothing beats repetitive beats to get down on the command line and Sasha playing at DC-10 for Circo Loco knocks that out of the park.

-How to speed up WordPress Apache using Batcache Multisite and Memcache on CentOS - Music To Write Code To - How I use technology and people to deliver business value.
+How to speed up WordPress Apache using Batcache Multisite and Memcache on CentOS - Music To Write Code To - Utilising people and technology to create business value.